yuweiping/awesome-stars/README.md

 *   [Rust](#rust)

 ## JavaScript

+*   [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites

 *   [LeaVerou/rety](https://github.com/LeaVerou/rety) - Record typing on one or more editors and replay it at will, to simulate live coding